keithatxxdotnetwork/all-docs/docs/cmix/adrp.md

 [ChaCha20](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant), with
 an appended HMAC.

-The request is sent over cMix in a single packet containing the new public key (in clear-text) and encrypted message contents.
+The request is sent over cMixx in a single packet containing the new public key (in clear-text) and encrypted message contents.
 Once received, the recipient can execute a Diffie–Hellman with the clear-text public key and decrypt the payload.
 The contents (and clear-text public